geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-25/meeting-transcript.md

 I mean, to be fair, it should never get smaller as you zoom in.
 It can only ever get bigger.
 It just might not get bigger at exactly the right rate.
 But I think that's okay.
 Yeah, I would set a minimum width to

 ##### **Geohot** [[00:24:51](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=1491)]
 a couple pixels or something.
 Yeah, like it is.
-It's kind of...
-I'm playing with Beautiful Emnist right now and you can kind of...
+It's kind of..
+I'm playing with Beautiful Emnist right now and you can kind of..
 It's hard to see where there are kernels.

 ##### **Sieds Lykles** [[00:25:14](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=1514)]
-But yeah, no, I think...
+But yeah, no, I think..

 ##### **Geohot** [[00:25:18](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=1518)]
 I think some of it's the color too.